 MP for Bridlington and The Wolds

-Charlie Dewhirst is a Conservative MP for Bridlington and The Wolds, elected in July 2024.
-He sits on the Environment, Food and Rural Affairs Committee and serves on two bill committees in 2025—the Space Industry Indemnities Bill and the Licensing Hours Extensions Bill.
-In 2025 he also participated in committees examining public office accountability, football governance and fraud recovery.
+Charlie Dewhirst is a Conservative MP for Bridlington and The Wolds, elected on 4 July 2024.
+He currently serves on the Environment, Food and Rural Affairs Committee and sits on two Bill committees—the Space Industry Indemnities Bill and the Licensing Hours Extensions Bill—from mid-2025.
+The provided information does not include his career background prior to becoming an MP.

-Declares five financial interests: gifts, benefits and hospitality from UK sources (three entries); land and property (within or outside the UK); and visits outside the UK.
+Declares five financial interests, including gifts, benefits and hospitality from UK sources (three entries), land and property (within or outside the UK), and visits outside the UK.

 Generated 21 February 2026